AdaptableTools/showcase-adaptable-fdc3/README.md

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

+For more information on how to integrate FDC3 in Adaptable see the [FDC3 AdapTable Documentation](https://docs.adaptabletools.com/guide/handbook-using-fdc3)

+For full information on how to use the AdapTable React Wrapper see the [AdapTable React Documentation](https://docs.adaptabletools.com/learn/react-overview).

 ## More Information

 General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)